San Diego Domestic Violence Lawyer

 g. persons who date or have been engaged to marry.

-California Law establishes that spousal abuse (PC 273.5) will be charged as a felony crime when the act results in documented or visible injury to the victim, or where a considerable complaint of pain exists.
+California Law establishes that spousal abuse (PC 273.5) will be charged as a felony crime when the act results in documented or visible physical injury to the victim, or where a considerable complaint of pain exists.

 A spousal abuse charge may also apply for infliction of corporal (bodily) injury upon a person of the opposite sex with whom the perpetrator has had sexual relations or upon a person with whom the abuser produced a child in common, even if the relationship between the parents was not continuous or established.